 What is data collaboration?

-It can be used internally to combine siloed datasets, and externally to collaborate with other parties on initiatives without sharing sensitive data.
-Data collaboration enables organisations to co-operate with partners and competitors in a trusted environment.
+Data collaboration can be used internally to combine siloed datasets, and externally to work with other parties without sharing sensitive data.
+It enables users to co-operate with colleagues and partners in a trusted environment.

 For a long time, Gillette were the clear market leaders in the male grooming industry, but even they have been disrupted by Harry’s and Dollar Shave Club, with their less expensive products, innovative subscription services, convenient home delivery, and quirky ad campaigns.

-For companies with different business models, that aren’t able to create a 360 degree customer view, data collaboration offers a solution to enrich customer understanding and gain an advantage over competitors.
+In this instance, success has been achieved by providing a data-driven customer experience.
+For companies with different business models, that aren’t able to create a 360 degree customer view, data collaboration offers a solution to enrich and augment customer understanding and gain an advantage over competitors.